SpaceManiac/SpacemanDMM/README.md

 To build locally, begin by [installing Rust][rust] or updating your existing installation.
 SpacemanDMM is tested against stable Rust.

-For one-time installation, run
-`cargo install --git https://github.com/SpaceManiac/SpacemanDMM cli` to install the `dmm-tools` binary to `~/.cargo/bin`.

-For development or easy installation of updates, clone this repository and run `cargo build -p cli --release` to create `target/release/dmm-tools`.
-See the [source readme] for a list of the available packages, or omit `--release` for a debug build.
+Clone this repository and run `cargo build --release` to build the full suite in `target/release/`.
+List and build individual binaries with `cargo build --release --bin`.
+See the [source readme] for more information on the individual packages.

-Executables are placed in `target/release` or `target/debug` depending on build type.
-The CLI binary is known as `dmm-tools`.

 [rust]: https://www.rust-lang.org/en-US/install.html
 [source readme]: ./src/README.md

 ## Docker

-For convenience, a `dockerfile` is included.

-To build the docker image, switch to the directory where you cloned SpacemanDMM and run:
+A `dockerfile` is provided for the map generator binary.
+To build the docker image, enter the SpacemanDMM directory and run:

 ```shell
 docker build -t spacemandmm .
 ```

-This will locally build an image for SpacemanDMM.
-To use the image, switch to the codebase you want to generate maps for (/tg/ is used in the example here, you will need to update this command to fit your codebase):
+To use the image, switch to the codebase you want to generate maps for and invoke the container:

 ```shell
 docker run -v "$PWD":/usr/src/codebase --rm -it spacemandmm -e /usr/src/codebase/tgstation.dme minimap /usr/src/codebase/_maps/map_files/BoxStation/BoxStation.dmm